aele1401/Scripts/Ansible/ReadMe.md

 # Ansible

-Collection of Ansible scripts used to automate coniguration of systems, manual tasks, and deployments.
+Collection of Ansible scripts used to automate configuration of systems, manual tasks, and deployments.

 ## ELK Stack Configuration & Automation w/ Ansible
 - Description: Automates configuration of ELK machines on.
 Playbooks implement the following tasks: